 Jérôme Prévost and his estate of Champagne La Closerie are part of a small but powerful coalition of tiny producers making intense, terroir-transparent, vinous Champagnes.
 Rather than follow the traditional Champagne model of blending grapes, vintages, and vineyards to produce a "standardized" product, Jérôme and his fellow "Champagne Renegades" produce terroir-specific bottlings primarily dedicated to one grape and one vintage.
 Jérôme inherited a two hectares parcel known as Les Béguines from his grandmother, who grew up on the same road in the Montagne de Reims village of Gueux where the winery and family home are located.
 In Les Béguines, Pinot Meunier reigns supreme, but there are assorted vines of Pinot Noir, Pinot Gris and Chardonnay interspersed throughout the parcel, which represent about 5% of the final blend.
 Additionally, while a single vintage dominates, Jérôme tends to blend in 10-15% reserve wines.

 Jérôme's grandmother had previously rented out the vines for others to tend, until 1987, when Jérôme took over and began to sell grapes directly to négociants.
 In the mid-1990s, he began working at Jacques Selosse and in 1998, with the help of Anselme Selosse, he began producing tiny quantities of his own wine in the Selosse cellars in Avize.
-He continued to produce his wine there until 2001, when moved production to Gueux.
+He continued to produce his wine there until 2001, when he moved production to Gueux.
 Today, a modern and minimalist home and winery sit on the edge of the vineyard.

 Jérôme was most certainly influenced by some of the unique techniques of Anselme Selosse, including a fastidious attention to detail in the vineyard, with extremely low yields (about half the legal limit!) and no chemical additives used in his farming.
 Like Anselme, Jérôme likes to play by his own rules and can be a bit of a contrarian when it comes to some of his techniques.